OctopusDeploy/docs/docs/api-and-integration/metadata/jira.md

 description: Configuring Octopus integration to Jira.
 ---

-In addition to being able to [track work item](index.md) information through your CI/CD pipeline, Octopus can also integrate with Jira to provide progress information related to the work items during deployments.
+In addition to being able to [track metadata and work item](index.md) information through your CI/CD pipeline, Octopus can also integrate with Jira to provide progress information related to the work items during deployments.

 The integration to Jira is additional to the work item tracking built in to Octopus.
 The configuration described below assumes you already have the work item tracking enabled in your pipeline and packages.